Fiona Ferro: 2019: First WTA Tour title

 In early February, Ferro was selected for the first time in the France Fed Cup team, for the Fed Cup World Group quarterfinal against Belgium.
-She played only the doubles match (partnering Pauline Parmentier), which was a dead rubber, of that tie which France won 3–1.
+She played only the doubles match (partnering Pauline Parmentier), which was a dead rubber, of that tie, which France won 3–1.
 She and Parmentier lost their match against Ysaline Bonaventure and Kirsten Flipkens in three sets.

 In July, Ferro won her first Tour singles title in Lausanne, beating defending champion Alizé Cornet in the final.

 On 18 December 2019, Ferro announced on her Instagram account that Emmanuel Planque would henceforth be her new coach.
 Her two-year player-coach collaboration with Stéphane Huet had ended at the end of October 2019.

-2020: Second career title, top 50 debut
+2020: French Open fourth round, Top 50

 On 9 August, Ferro won her second WTA Tour title, defeating Anett Kontaveit in the final of the Palermo Ladies Open.
 This was the first tournament since the tour had shut down due to the coronavirus pandemic.

-Ferro reached the fourth round of the French Open, her best showing at a Grand Slam tournament in her career thus far, where she was defeated by fourth-seeded and eventual runner-up, Sofia Kenin.
+Ferro reached the fourth round of the French Open, her best showing at a Grand Slam tournament in her career thus far, where she was defeated by fourth seed and eventual runner-up, Sofia Kenin.

 Ferro finished the year in the top 50, at No. 42, for the first time in her career.